0

 Applicant tracking systems help employers by automating hiring tasks, from pre-screening applicants to reaching out about interviews.
 Most medium and large-sized organizations use one to speed up time-to-hire and reduce costs, but how does an ATS work?
 And what does it do?

-How does an ATS work?
+How ATS works

 The implementation of automated workflows and integrations digitize the hiring process, reducing the time-to-hire by streamlining administrative tasks such as internal coordination, posting job openings, and pre-screening applicants.
 It also keeps an up-to-date digital record of applicants, allowing hiring teams to track their progress in real-time.

-1. Coordinating the approvals and responsibilities for a new role
+1. Coordinating the Approvals and Responsibilities for a New Role

 An ATS can simplify the job requisition process by creating an automated workflow, with transparent notifications, to streamline a complex process.
 Hiring managers can create a job requisition, complete with the job description and approval workflow, by filling out a single form.

-2. Posting the new position online
+2. Posting the New Position Online

 Most tracking systems allow employers to distribute new job openings to their careers page and external job boards.
 More sophisticated systems can measure the effectiveness of each channel and automate distribution with one-click functionality.

-3. Receiving and sorting resumes
+3. Receiving and Sorting Resumes

 With a platform in place, HR teams can supplement the work of pre-screening applicants.